 Nick Lofting, the talented Denver editor at Futuristic Films, brought a dynamic and edgy feel to the commercial, and Johnny Sirotek did the color grade.
 It is always a joy to work with them and the post-production crew at Futuristic.

-I’d like to thank our entire team, as this commercial was truly a team effort — my contribution is dwarfed by all the thoughtful work contributed by the ad agency, the client, and the entire production crew.
+I would like to thank our entire team, as this commercial was truly a team effort — my contribution is dwarfed by all the thoughtful work contributed by the ad agency, the client, and the entire production crew.
+The final product really displayed all the work that was put in by a great team.

 And see a behind-the-scenes video produced by Canon here.